DiligentPanda/Scalable-Imitation-Learning-for-LMAPF/README.md

+# NEWS
+1. (2025-05-27) I have uploaded pretrained weights for static guidance.
+Please refer to the line 4 of the Table IV in the appendix for reproduction.

 # Deploying Ten Thousand Robots: Scalable Imitaion Learning for Lifelong Multi-Agent Path Finding
 This repo maintains the code for the paper.
 There are some other amazing repos involved and maintained in the `lmapf_lib` folder.
 1. [Guided-PIBT](https://github.com/nobodyczcz/Guided-PIBT)